Atyeo & Dolman Stands (photo)

 Parking at the ground is for permit holders only.
 Mitch Ford informs me; 'Parking around Ashton Gate has been severely hindered recently in that many streets now have double yellow lines.
 There is the Bedminster Cricket club on Clanage Road (A369) that offers parking at a cost of £5 per car.
 It is then around a 5-10 minute walk to the stadium'.
 Otherwise it is a case of finding some street parking.

 Map showing the location of the Ashton Gate football ground (at the bottom of this page).

 which is around a ten minute walk away from the

 Adam Hodson informs me; 'We arrived at Parson Street Railway Station after catching a train from Bristol Temple Meads.
 Trains are bound for Weston-Super-Mare and run every hour, coming back the train is bound for Bristol Parkway, again one train per hour.
-It's around a five minute train journey and around 10-15 Minute walk to the ground.'
+It's around a five minute train journey and then around a 15-20 minute walk to the ground.'

 |Programme & Fanzines|

 |Bristol Rovers, Cardiff City & some fans consider Swindon Town to be local rivals.|